quycao/docker-machine-driver-qemu/README.md

 docker-machine create --driver qemu qemumachine docker-machine env qemumachine
 ```
-On Windows `QEMU_LOCATION` must be set to the location where the
+On Windows `QEMU_LOCATION` must be set to the location where the QEMU installed file located

 ## Limitations
 * **Ports**: QEMU will not generally respect forwarding the network traffic to the docker-machine.